DeisData/deisdata.github.io/git/git-utilities/index.md

 *Note: If you don't include `HEAD` (`git diff`), the command will work only when the changes are unstaged.
 You can add `git diff --staged` for changes in staged files specifically.*

-We can also see the difference between our uncommitted changes and several commits ago by adding `~NUMBER` to `HEAD`.
+We can also see the difference between our uncommitted changes and several commits ago by adding `~{NUMBER}` to `HEAD`.

 ```bash
 $ git diff HEAD~2 README.md